emdashii/mazzaella/content/posts/soft-shackle-how-to.md

 +++
-title = "soft shackle – how to" author = ["Elliott Claus"] date = 2024-12-16
-tags = ["reference", "soft shackle", "how to", "knots", "diy"]
+title = "soft shackle – how to make your own" author = ["Elliott Claus"] date = 2024-12-16 tags = ["reference", "soft shackle", "how to", "knots", "diy"]